How to Save “Inspect Element” Changes Permanently

 how to save inspect element after refresh

-As websites are continually being updated, your script might occasionally stop functioning as intended.
-In such cases, you can revisit the website and use the “Inspect Element” tool to identify any changes in the code.
-You can then modify your Tampermonkey script accordingly to ensure that your changes remain effective.
+Since websites often update, your script might eventually stop working, which should be expected.
+If this happens, just revisit the website and use the “Inspect Element” tool to spot any new changes in the code.
+You can then modify your Tampermonkey script so that it works again.

 Nyau Wai Hoe